-- 1. This Article applies only where a Contracting State has made a declaration to that effect under Article XXIV(2) and to the extent stated in such declaration. - 2.
-In order to facilitate the exercise of remedies available to the creditor, the creditor and the debtor may agree to place into escrow with the International Registry, at the time of creation of an international interest, the access and command codes required to access, command, control and operate the space property.
+1. - This Article applies only where a Contracting State has made a declaration to that effect under Article XXIV(2) and to the extent stated in such declaration.

-Unlike the very definite limitation of the draft Aircraft Protocol's application to aircraft, engines and helicopters, how would we identify space property for the purposes of the International Registry?
+4 Unlike the very definite limitation of the draft Aircraft Protocol's application to aircraft, engines and helicopters, how would we identify space property for the purposes of the International Registry?
 Would a manufacturer's serial number be adequate?
 Could this be applied to resources or commodities produced in space?
 Participants at the Rome Meetings suggested the possibility of multiple space property search criteria to increase the likelihood of reliable searches.